We recently spent 5 days with our whole family at Center Parcs and realised there were many questions new timers might be asking.

 De Grey Mausoleum is a part of the full estate and area in Flitton.
 There is plenty of heritage and amazing things to see here along with the 17 sculpted and effigy monuments.
 They span nearly 2 and a half centuries of the De Grey family at Wrest Park.

 Herrings Green Activity Farm & Bird of Prey Centre is a wonderful place to stop and have some fun during your Center Parcs holiday.
-Here you can find a number of experiences and activities, some of which are similar to what you can do at Center Parcs but then they have some that are more focussed on animal interaction which is super fun.
+Here you can find a number of experiences and activities, some of which are similar to what you can do at Center Parcs but then they have some that are more focused on animal interaction which is super fun.

 Can I Leave To Center Parcs To Go Food Shopping?

-Yes, of course, you can leave Center Parcs to go food shopping.
+You can leave Center Parcs to go food shopping.
 There will be a number of supermarkets within the area of each location you can go to for food shopping.

 Though it can be a little more hassle going out and checking back in with security for a small amount.
 I would only advise doing this if you are wanting to do a large food shop or need to buy something very unique.